zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Anton says, “Yeah, but look at all of the people in thi s town throwing themselves at him!”
 “To throw yourself at (someone)” means to do  something, to do whatever is necessary to get someone’s attention or to be l iked by another person.
 A woman, for example, who’s very interested in a  handsome man – a good looking man – might throw herself at him, might try to do anything to get him to pay attention to her or to like her.
 This has n ever happened to me!

 Vanessa says, “He has donated generously to the town and gi ven to the arts.”
 “To donate” means to give money to usually an organizat ion that needs it.
 The Red Cross, for example, receives donations.
 This person ha s “donated generously,” meaning he’s given a lot of money to the to wn – to the community and to the arts.
 “The arts” refers to theater, or mu sic groups, or artistic groups; all of these would be considered part of the arts: ope ra, dance, and so forth.
 Vanessa says, “He’s even given money toward building the new  community center, and it wasn’t chump change either.”
 A “communit y center” would be a building that people in your neighborhood or communi ty or a small town would use for various purposes: meetings for example, performan ces perhaps.
 This is a case where someone has given money toward building a ne w community center, and Vanessa says it wasn’t “chump change.”
-This is an  informal expression meaning a small amount of money, an amount o f money that is so small it’s not important.
+This is an  informal expression meaning a small amount of money, an amount of money that is so small it’s not important.
 That’s chump change, “chump” ( chump).

 This man has not given chump change, meaning it wasn’t a small amount; it was a lot of money.
 Vanessa says, “If he wants to be a patron  in this town, who are we to look a gift horse in the mouth?”
 A “patron” is a person who supports, usually with their money, an organization.
 Usually it’ s a non-profit organization or an artistic organization.
 That’s a patron.
 The expressio n “to look a gift horse in the mouth” means to not be thankful for a gift, and i nstead wonder why that person is giving you this gift.
 It can also mean that you shouldn’t try to look too closely at the gift with an attempt to find if you can g et more out of it, try to get something more from the person who gave it to you.
 Th ose are both possible meanings of this expression.
 Here, I think it just means t hat we should not be ungrateful; we should be thankful for this gift and no t look at it too closely, we should be just happy that we have it.